parkkj/BONUS_GEMC/README.md

 modular GEMC code for BONuS12 detector system with reconstruction code

 ####################################################################
-# This is trial and error to figure out problem that you may face to....
+# README file may help you figure out problem that you are struggling....
 ####################################################################

 1/ how to create bank structure into ROOT file ?